lornat75/Teaching/README.md

 The organization is the following.

-* Code directory:
+### Code directory

-Contains the complete code.
+Contains all the code and working examples.
 To compile just go in the source directory of an individual tutorial and run cmake.

 E.g. in Linux: